DenysPacheco/css-hash-convert/README.md

 - [functions.py](src/functions.py)
 - [config.json](src/config.json)

-It will search for all the files with the matching extensions and on the subfolders marked on the [configuration file](src/config.json) and do the changes. (default `.html` and `.css`)
+It will search for all the files with the matching extensions and on the sub-folders marked on the [configuration file](src/config.json) and do the changes. (default `.html` and `.css`)

-It will give the output with `foo.min.html` and `foo.min.css` on the same directorie as the original ones.
+It will give the output with `foo.min.html` and `foo.min.css` on the same directories as the original ones.

 ## 📄 Documentation